Peaches of Immortality: Peach banquets

-The Jade Emperor and his wife Xi Wangmu (Queen Mother of the West) ensured the deities' everlasting existence by feasting them with the peaches of immortality.
-The immortals residing in the palace of Xi Wangmu were said to celebrate an extravagant banquet called the "Feast of Peaches" (蟠桃會 (Pántáo Huì), or 蟠桃勝會 (Pántáo Shènghuì)), celebrated on earth in honor (birthday) of Xi Wangmu on the 3rd day of the 3rd moon month.
-The immortals wait six thousand years before gathering for this magnificent feast; the peach tree put forth leaves once every thousand years and it required another three thousand years for the fruit to ripen.
-Statues depicting Xi Wangmu's attendants often held three peaches.
-And the Eight Immortals crossing the seas to attend the banquet is a popular subject in paintings.
+The Jade Emperor and his wife Xi Wangmu (Queen Mother of the West) ensured the deities' everlasting existence by feasting them with the peaches of immortality from the Peach Garden of Immortality.
+The immortals residing in the palace of Xi Wangmu were said to celebrate an extravagant banquet called the "Feast of Peaches" (蟠桃會 (Pántáo Huì) or 蟠桃勝會 (Pántáo Shènghuì)), celebrated on earth in honor of Xi Wangmu's birthday on the third day of the third lunar month.
+The immortals wait six thousand years before gathering for this magnificent feast; the peach tree put forth leaves once every thousand years and required another three thousand years for the fruit to ripen.
+Statues depicting Xi Wangmu's attendants often held three peaches, and the Eight Immortals crossing the seas to attend the banquet is a popular subject in paintings.

 Both the Former Affairs of the Emperor Wu and Records of Diverse Matters record stories where the Queen Mother of the West visited Emperor Wu of Han and offered peaches to him.
 In the latter account, when the Emperor says he plans to plant the peach stones, the Queen Mother of the West tells him that the trees will bear fruit once every 3,000 years.